 What causes a KRAS mutation and who is most likely to have it?

-• Of Western European descent
+• Are of Western European descent

 How do I know if I have a KRAS mutation?